sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/enhanced-tree-of-thoughts-prompts-v1.md

 ```
 Now, let's have all the experts converge together on the best collective answer by
 synthesizing each expert's individual final answer from the previous step.
-The experts will finalize their reasoning process and agree on the single best `answer` to the question: `question?`
+The experts will finalize their reasoning process and agree on the single best {answer} to the question: {insert original question}?
 ```

 ## Prompt 9: Retrospective